iel-amra/So_long/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-So long is a 2D platformer developed with a library called Minilibx.
+So long is a 2D platformer developed for linux with a library called Minilibx.

 The goal of the game is to pick up all the potions before exiting through the plant.